turingschool/backend-curriculum-site/module1/lessons/hashes.md

 While working through these exercises, write down any important information you come across.
 Take note of:
   - What was challenging?
-How did you end up solving that challenge?
   - What patterns did you observe?
   - What rules did you discover about how hashes work?
   - What syntax did you learn for hashes?
-  - What questions came up?
+  - What questions came up while you were working and how did you get those answered?
   - What questions do you still have?
   - Anything else that seems important.